EmmanuelNiyonshuti/stock_buddy/README.md

 The API is fully documented using **Swagger** through **Flasgger**, allowing developers to explore and test endpoints directly from an interactive interface.

 Currently, the API provides essential endpoints for managing stock, products, and transactions.
 A frontend interface may be developed in the future to enhance user interaction.

+## LICENCE
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE.txt) file for details.